Takeout food gets a pretty bad rap, while cooking at home is held up as the ideal way for everyone to take control of their health.

 2. Choose Your Restaurant Wisely

-Some restaurants and their cuisines are healthier than others by nature, so keep that in mind when you decide where to order.
+Some fast-casual restaurants in Reston and their cuisines are healthier than others by nature, so keep that in mind when you decide where to order.

-You’ll have a hard time walking out of the local burger joint with a low-fat meal, but most casual American, Mexican, Mediterranean, Indian and Chinese takeout places (to name a few) have healthy options readily available.
+You’ll have a hard time walking out of the local burger joint with a low-fat meal, but most fast-casual American, Mexican, Mediterranean, Indian, and Chinese takeout places (to name a few) have healthy options readily available.

 3. Ask For Help